-The following table and graph compares the cumulative total shareholder return on our common stock for the period beginning at the close of trading on December 31, 2014 through the close of trading on each of March 31, 2015, June 30, 2015, September 30, 2015 and December 31, 2015, with the cumulative total return of the S&P 500 Total Return Index and the NASDAQ Bank Index for the same periods.
-The following also assumes \$100 invested on December 31, 2014 in our common stock, the S&P 500 Total Return Index and the NASDAQ Bank Index, and assumes the reinvestment of dividends, if any.
+The following table and graph compares the cumulative total shareholder return on our common stock to the cumulative total return of the S&P 500 Total Return Index and the NASDAQ Bank Index for the period beginning on October 9, 2014, the first day of trading of our common stock on the NASDAQ Global Market through December 31, 2016.
+The following reflects index values as of close of trading, assumes \$100 invested on October 9, 2014 in our common stock, the S&P 500 Total Return Index and the NASDAQ Bank Index, and assumes the reinvestment of dividends, if any.
 The historical stock price performance for our common stock shown on the graph below is not necessarily indicative of future stock performance.